Antares Pharma: Drug Delivery To Multiple Fronts Of Profitability

 Conclusion:

-Antares stock experienced a great deal of investor disappointment that brought the stock to extremely low levels under $1.00 per share in 2015 and 2016, which proved a major opportunity for many investors.
+Antares stock experienced a great deal of investor disappointment that brought the stock to extremely low levels under $1.00 per share in 2015 and 2016, which proved to be a major opportunity for many investors.
 However, with all that the company currently has on its plate, Otrexup® and Vibex® Sumatriptan gaining traction, and five drug platforms currently under FDA review, the prospects for Antares are huge.
 The company has a strong, diversified strategy in place to reap profits from solid partnerships which require relatively minor cash outlays.
 At the same time, Antares has opportunities to achieve major profit and margin growth in its proprietary Otrexup® and Vibex® QST.
-The disappointments experienced with Otrexup and other developments plagued the stock for several years.
+The disappointments experienced with Otrexup® and other developments plagued the stock for several years.
 The negatives now appear to be only in the rear view mirror with a much clearer vision ahead.

 Disclosure: I am/we are long ATRS.